FLAMINGO: combining kinetic SZ effect and galaxy-galaxy lensing measurements to gauge the impact of feedback on large-scale structure: Simulation and observational datasets

 \subsection{\flamingo~simulations}

 We provide here a summary of the \flamingo\ simulations, referring the reader to \citet{Schaye2023} and \citet{Kugel2023} for in depth presentations.

-The \flamingo\ suite consists of 16 hydrodynamical simulations presented in \citet{Schaye2023}, two decaying dark matter variants in \citet{Elbers2024}, plus two new hydrodynamical simulations introduced here (see below), and 12 gravity-only simulations.
+The \flamingo\ suite consists of 16 hydrodynamical simulations presented in \citet{Schaye2023}, two decaying dark matter variants in \citet{Elbers2025}, plus two new hydrodynamical simulations introduced here (see below), and 12 gravity-only simulations.
 The suite has variations in resolution, box size, subgrid modelling, and cosmology.
-We use the intermediate resolution ($m_{\mathrm{gas}} = 1.09\times10^9$ M$_\odot$) in box sizes of (1 Gpc)$^3$.
+We mostly use the intermediate resolution ($m_{\mathrm{gas}} = 1.09\times10^9$ M$_\odot$) in box sizes of (1 Gpc)$^3$.
 These simulations use $2 \times 1800^3$ gas and dark matter particles and $1000^3$ neutrino particles, and most adopt cosmological parameters corresponding to the maximum likelihood DES Y3 `3×2pt + All Ext.' $\Lambda$CDM cosmology \citep{Abbott2022}, which we refer to as `D3A'.
 These values assume a spatially flat universe and are based on the combination of constraints from DES~Y3 `$3\times2$-point' correlation functions: cosmic shear, galaxy clustering, and galaxy-galaxy lensing, with constraints from external data from BAO, redshift-space distortions, SN Type Ia, and \textit{Planck} observations of the CMB (including CMB lensing), Big Bang nucleosynthesis, and local measurements of the Hubble constant (see \citealt{Abbott2022} for details).
 We also consider two alternative cosmologies: a run with the \textit{Planck} 2018 maximum likelihood cosmology (`Planck'; \citealt{Planck2020cosmopars}) and the `lensing cosmology' from \citet{Amon2023} (`LS8').
 The latter model has a lower amplitude of the power spectrum, $S_8 = 0.766$, compared with 0.815 and 0.833 for D3A and \textit{Planck}, respectively.
+We assess the resolution dependence of our results by comparing with a higher resolution run, labelled L1\_m8.
+This run adopts the fiducial D3A cosmology in a (1 Gpc)$^3$ volume but uses $2 \times 3600^3$ gas and dark matter particles and $2000^3$ neutrino particles.
+The mass resolution is therefore a factor of 8 higher for this run (i.e., $m_{\mathrm{gas}} = 1.34\times10^8$ M$_\odot$) compared to the fiducial resolution runs.